fltk/fltk/README.OSX.txt

 Feb 24 2011 - Manolo: architecture flags are not propagated to the fltk-config script.
 Apr 17 2012 - matt: added Xcode4 documentation
-Nov 13 2012 - Manolo: added "MAKE AN APPLICATION LAUNCHABLE BY DROPPING FILES ON ITS ICON"
+Nov 13 2012 - Manolo: added "MAKE AN APPLICATION LAUNCHABLE BY DROPPING FILES ON ITS ICON" Apr 28 2014 - Manolo: how to build programs that run on various Mac OS X versions